Why do New Testament quotes of Old Testament verses sometimes say different things?

 In Ps 104:4 the translators of the Septuagint used different meanings of the Hebrew words and wrote, “The one making his angels winds, and his ministers of fire a flame,” instead of “He makes winds his messengers, flames of fire his servants.”

-Since New Testament authors and their readers understood Greek well, they often quoted this translation.
+New Testament authors and their readers understood Greek well, so they often quoted this translation.